 Rotterdam's attractions include most notably the Kunsthal, exhibiting contemporary art, and the Museum Boijmans van Beuningen, which has an outstanding art collection including representative works from almost all the most important Dutch painters.
-Other city highlights include Oude Haven, the city’s oldest harbour, ravaged during World War II but sympathetically redeveloped, and Delfshaven, an antique harbour that managed to survive the bombs pretty much intact.
-Rotterdam also boasts a string of first-rate festivals, including the much-lauded North Sea Jazz Festival and the colourful Summer Carnival.
+Other city highlights include Oude Haven, the city’s oldest harbor, ravaged during World War II but sympathetically redeveloped, and Delfshaven, an antique harbor that managed to survive the bombs intact.
+Rotterdam also boasts a string of first-rate festivals, including the much-lauded North Sea Jazz Festival and the colorful Summer Carnival.

 Academic Program and Courses

 Erasmus School of Social and Behavioral Sciences (ESSB)

 Erasmus School of History, Culture and Communication (ESHCC)

 - Fall Semester: First week of September – Last week of December (3 blocks – 5 weeks each)